Yes, this blog post headline is sadly real.

-The character assassination by the Village of Cedarhurst Deputy Mayor Ari Brown against me was devastatingly vicious and wholly untrue.
+But the character assassination by the Village of Cedarhurst Deputy Mayor Ari Brown against me was devastatingly vicious and wholly untrue.

 To be clear, I would have been willing to let the false accusations go if Ari Brown would have apologized.

-Anyway, too late for apologies.
+Anyway, it’s too late to apologize.

 For certain men, their actions aren’t a matter of principle.
-Their actions are a matter of power, and of winning—at any cost.
+Their actions are a matter of power and of winning—at any cost.

-Even if it means trying to ruin someone’s reputation; in this case—mine.
+Even if it means trying to ruin someone’s reputation, in this case—mine.

-My grandmother would always say that the only thing you have is your reputation and your good name, and to never let anyone take that away from you.
+My grandmother would always say that the only thing you have is your reputation and your good name and to never let anyone take that away from you.

 That, my dear deceased grandmother, is easier said than done.

 All I can do at this point is be proud of having done my due diligence.